On a Debiased and Semiparametric Efficient Changes-in-Changes Estimator: Identification

 \item : For $\tau \in (0,1)$, the $\tau$-quantile treatment effect

 is identified by

 \end{enumerate} \end{corollary}

 To illustrate the scope of our framework, we next describe two classes of data-generating processes (DGPs) that satisfy Assumptions~\ref{assum:setting}, \ref{assum:ct}, and~\ref{assum:db}.
 These examples concretely demonstrate the conditions under which ATT is identified as per Theorem~\ref{thm:idett}.
-Formal verification is deferred to Proposition~\ref{prop:semitrans1} in the Appendix.
+Formal verification is deferred to Proposition~\ref{prop:semitrans1} in the Supplementary Material \ref{appendix:proof}.

 \begin{example}[Semiparametric Transformation Model] Consider the following semiparametric transformation model.
 Suppose Assumptions~\ref{assum:cc}, \ref{assum:pos_U}, and \ref{assum:na} hold.
 Let $U = (U_1, \ldots, U_q) \in \mathbb{R}^q$ denote a vector of unmeasured confounders, which may consist of arbitrary types.
 The model is specified as follows: